 Skip to content

-There is a short training video that covers the basics of modules.
-Modules is an environment management tool which makes modifying the user's shell environment simple and dynamic.
-The advantage of modules primarily comes from the capability to load and unload the environment needed for a given software package, allowing users to quickly and easily start using programs or switch development environments.
+Modules is an environment management tool which allows users to load software by modifying the user's shell environment in a simple and dynamic way.
+The advantage of modules primarily comes from the capability to quickly and easily load and unload the environment needed for a given software package.

 An important note about module avail is that the command does not show all packages that exist on the system.
 The reader may notice there are no MPI modules listed; this is because the use of an MPI library depends on having a compiler loaded through the module hierarchy.
 To see a list of all available modules, please use the command module spider.